rcsb/py-rcsb-api/docs/search_api/additional_examples.md

 )
 list(pruning())

-# specifying allowed structures, default excluded
+# Specifying allowed structures, default excluded
-# specify the structures you wish to allow in the return result.
+# Specify the structures you wish to allow in the return result.
 As an example,
-# we could only allow the results from the limited query we ran earlier.
+# We could only allow the results from the limited query we ran earlier.
 allowed = StructMotifQuery(
     entry_id="2MNR",
     allowed_structures=list(limit()),